RozsaBotond/VITMMA19/README.md

 ### Run

-To run the solution, use the following command.
-You must mount your local data directory to `/app/data` inside the container.
+To run the full pipeline within the Docker container, use the following command.
+You must mount your local `data/` directory to `/app/data` inside the container.

 To capture the logs for submission, redirect the output to a file: